AetosDios301/Attack-on-Bytens-Bit2Byte/README.md

 - Aakash Dhamjia
 - Pushpendra Singh

-We have chosen the problem statement 2.2 in the EdTech category titled "Gamified Learning for K-12 Students"
+We have chosen the problem statement 4.7 in the Fashion Category titled "Custom Tailoring Platform"

-Our project is named "Edventure"
+Our project is named "Darji"